Career and Technical Education (CTE) | Health Science

 In addition, many states require professionals to obtain a certification, registration, or licensure.

 2. Therapeutic Services

-The therapeutic services pathway is the most popular pathway in health science.
+The therapeutic services pathway is the most popular health science career pathway.

 It’s focused on working with patients to provide care, treatment, or counseling to improve the patient’s status over time.